Home About Us Contact Us Shop Online Policies Product Advice

 • Serve with a honey sauce (Stephanie Alexander) whipped cream and a crisp dessert biscuit.

-• Add salt, pepper and butter to make a sauce for pork dishes.
+• Add salt, pepper and butter to heated and chopped poached quince to make a sauce for pork dishes.

-• Pour a jar into the roast pork pan for the last 15 minutes of cooking time for a wonderful flavour boost.
+• Pour a jar onto the roast pork in pan for the last 15 minutes of cooking time for a wonderful flavour boost.

-• Add to tagines or lamb casseroles for a Middle Eastern flavour
+• Add to tagines or lamb casseroles for a Middle Eastern flavor.

 • Traditionally served with cheese